OhFrancy/OhFrancy/README.md

 ### About Me:

-#### 🔥 I'm a new programmer that is trying to achieve his dream of working as one. 🔥
+#### 🔥 I'm a new programmer that is loving every second of this journey

-#### ✨ I like making projects from scratch, such as Web apps, small shell scripts, or low-level language projects.
+#### ✨ I love making projects from scratch, such as Web apps, small shell scripts, Python scripts and, mainly low-level language projects!.
 I also try to contribute as much as I can to other projects. ✨

-#### 📈 Outside of tech I love reading books about new languages, self-growth and financial advises. 📈

 ## 🎯GOALS :

-  Learn more about C-lang and get started with Assembler
+  Learn more about C-lang and get started with Assembler(x86/x64)

   Learn about OS Development